nick-youngblut/gtdb_to_taxdump/README.md

 use the GTDB taxonomy with software that requires a taxonomy in the taxdump format (eg., kraken2 or TaxonKit).

-Note that the taxIDs are arbitrarily assigned and don't match anything in the NCBI!
+> Note that the taxIDs are arbitrarily assigned and don't match anything in the NCBI!
 Running `gtdb_to_taxdump` on a different list of taxonomies (e.g., a different GTDB release) will create different taxIDs.
+See [GTDB-taxdump](https://github.com/shenwei356/gtdb-taxdump) for a method to produce stable taxIDs (recommended!).

 ## WARNING